-After being live-trapped in the field, mosquitoes will be frozen, transferred to and stored in sample vials (dry) at -80°C until being sent to an identification and pathogen testing facility.
+After being live-trapped in the field, mosquitoes will be frozen, transferred to and stored in sample vials (dry) at -80°C until being sent to identification and pathogen testing facilities.
 These facilities will identify mosquitoes to species based on visual examination of external morphology.
 From among mosquitoes collected in each sampling event at each trap, either a set proportion or a fixed number of mosquitoes will be identified, based on catch rates during the first few years of operations.
-Initially, up to 200 mosquitoes will be identified and enumerated by species and sex from each trapping event.
+Initially, up to 200 mosquitoes will be identified and enumerated by species and sex from each collected trap.
 When more than 200 mosquitoes are collected, a representative subsample of ~200 individuals will be identified to estimate species composition.
-The uncounted proportion will be quantified to estimate abundance.
+The uncounted proportion will be quantified by weight to estimate abundance.

-After identification, individuals of target species will be destructively tested for pathogens, as detailed in the TOS Science Design for Vectors and Pathogens (AD[04]).
-Ten individuals of each species will be removed before testing to serve as vouchers.
-These vouchers and all counted mosquitoes will be sent to an archive facility (AD[05]).
-The taxonomic identification of a subset of specimens will be checked via DNA barcoding to verify the stability of identifications over time and as a quality control measure.
+After identification, individuals of target species will be destructively tested for pathogens, as detailed in the TOS Science Design for Vectors and Pathogens (AD[03]).
+In addition, ten individuals of each species per domain per year will be removed before testing to serve as vouchers.
+These vouchers and all enumerated, identified mosquitoes will be sent to an archive facility.